art-egorov/lovis4u/docs/Parameters/cmd_parameters.md

 `-mmseqs-off, --mmseqs-off`
 :   Deactivate mmseqs clustering of proteomes of loci.

+`-cl-owp, --cluster-only-window-proteins`
+:    Cluster only proteins that are overlapped with
+     the visualisation windows, not all.

 `-fv-off, --find-variable-off`
 :    Deactivate annotation of variable or conserved protein clusters.